BrunoKrugel/dotfiles/.github/readme.md

 </div>

 ## Keybinds
-All the keybindings are available in the `mappings.lua` file, and also described in the NVCheatSheet, you can access it with `<leader>ch`.
+All the keybindings are available in the `mappings.lua` file, and also described in the `NVCheatSheet`, you can access it with `<leader>ch`.

 Common Text key binds are also available:

-- Ctrl + A Select All
+- Ctrl + A: Select All
-- Ctrl + X Cut
+- Ctrl + X: Cut
-- Ctrl + C Copy
+- Ctrl + C: Copy
-- Ctrl + V Paste
+- Ctrl + V: Paste
-- Ctrl + Z Undo
+- Ctrl + Z: Undo

 ## Formatting